WhileRomeBurns/CinderExperiments/README.md

 To swap textures forward and back use the Z and X keys.
 150 samples from blender are included in [assets/matcaps](MatCapShaders/assets/matcaps).

+Thanks to [Paul Houx](https://github.com/paulhoux) for refactoring the frag shader and catching a texture load bug.

 ### License (MIT)

 **Copyright © 2015 Shawn Lipowski**